MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-In the previous exercise, you developed a method that converts non-negative numbers to strings.
-In this exercise, you're going to extend that method by adding the ability to represent negative numbers as well.

-Write a method that takes an integer, and converts it to a string representation.

-You may not use any of the standard conversion methods available in Ruby, such as Integer#to_s, String(), Kernel#format, etc. You may, however, use integer_to_string from the previous exercise.

-  Input: integer

-  Output: string, including the appropriate sign
+Write a method that determines and returns the ASCII string value of a string that is passed in as an argument.
+The ASCII string value is the sum of the ASCII values of every character in the string.
+(You may use String#ord to determine the ASCII value of a character.)

+  Input: string, can be empty

+  Output: integer (sum of ascii values of all characters)

   ## Rules
   ### explicit